smirarab/sepp/README.UPP.md

 The general command for running TIPP is:

-`python <bin>/run_upp.py -s <unaligned_sequences> `
+`python <bin>/run_upp.py -s <unaligned_sequences>`

+By default, this will automatically select 1,000 sequences to be in the backbone set, generate a PASTA alignment and tree, and then align the remaining sequences to the backbone alignment.
 UPP can also be run using a configuration file.
 Sample configuration files and input files can be found under test/unittest/data/upp/.
 Change to that directory to run SEPP on the sample files.
 To run using command options, run

+The main outputs of UPP are two alignment files, <prefix>_alignment.fasta and <prefix>_alignment_masked.fasta.
+The  <prefix>_alignment.fasta file is the alignment of the unaligned sequences.
+The <prefix>_alignment_masked.fasta is the masked alignment file; non-homologous sites in the query set are removed.

+The secondary outputs are the backbone alignment and tree (always named as pasta.fasta and pasta.fasttree).

+To run a small test example with 1,000 sequences, run the following command:

 `python <bin>/run_upp.py -s initial.fas -B 100`

-The main outputs of UPP are two alignment files, <prefix>_alignment.fasta and <prefix>_alignment_masked.fasta; for this example, the prefix is output.
-The  <prefix>_alignment.fasta file is the alignment of the query sequences.
-The <prefix>_alignment_masked.fasta is the masked alignment file; sites in the query sequence that are marked as non-homologous to sites in the backbone are removed.

-The secondary outputs will be the backbone alignment and tree (pasta.fasta and pasta.fasttree).
+This will generate a backbone set of 100 sequences and align the remaining 900 sequences to the backbone alignment.

 To run using a configuration file, run